safwbdev/sensemy-assignment/README.md

 Tools:

+- Ponter : No functionality other than to interact with the 'Store' boxes
 - Draw Wall 1 : Draws a red square wall
 - Draw Wall 2 : Draws a red circle wall
 - Draw Store : Draws grey box with store text (is clickable with the pointer tool)